|

 roman surround both arguments.

-Use of this quasi-semantic macro, an extension whose name
+Use of this quasi-semantic macro, an extension originating

-these limitations with font selection escape sequences, but
+font selection escape sequences, but it is preferable to

 .PD [vertical-space]